 LED lights have become the most widely used outdoor lighting option over the past few years, and for good reason.
 LEDs consume up to 50 percent less energy, effectively cutting your electric bill in half.
 They can last up to 25 times longer than traditional bulbs and generate significantly less heat than traditional bulbs, posing a much lower fire risk.

 If you were reluctant to try LEDs when they were first introduced on the market because they didn’t match the look of your other holiday bulbs, you’re in luck.
 The technology has improved vastly over the last few years.
-You can now purchase the energy-saving bulbs in different shades of white, allowing you to exactly match your old bulbs.
+You can now purchase these energy-saving bulbs in different shades of white, which let you exactly match your old bulbs.

 For a warm, golden-hued light reminiscent of candlelight or more traditional bulbs, use warm white LED bulbs.
 Cool white LEDs produce a white similar to that of a fluorescent lantern and are often said to have a blue tint.

-Of course, both LEDs and traditional bulbs are available in the entire rainbow of colors.
-You can get LEDs bulbs that have dome tops (either flat heads or softly rounded heads), or molded into the traditional teardrop shape.
+Of course, both LEDs and traditional bulbs are available in a variety of colors.
+You can get LED bulbs that have dome tops (either flat heads or softly rounded heads), or are molded into the traditional teardrop shape.

-No matter if you prefer all white or a rainbow of colors, LED or traditional, mini or C-sized lights, there are limitless decorating options.
-You can decorate with light sets that blink in a synchronized pattern, icicles that blink in a drip-down pattern that make them look like they’re melting, and even “chasing” lights that quickly blink in a row and dart quickly through the string.
+Whether you prefer all-white or a rainbow of colors, LED or traditional, mini or C-sized lights, there are limitless decorating options.
+You can decorate with light sets that blink in a synchronized pattern, icicles that look like they’re melting as they blink in a drip-down pattern, or “chasing” lights that quickly blink in a row and dart quickly through the string.

 Not big on stringing lights?
 If you prefer to decorate using outdoor signs or blow-up decorations, set up spotlights to draw attention to your work well after sundown.
 Spotlights come in a variety of colors, and you can even attach a kaleidoscope to turn the entire front of your house into a canvas.